artefactual-labs/archivematica-acceptance-tests/README.rst

 ================================================================================

 The AMAUAT are a completely separate application from `Archivematica`_ (AM) and the Archivematica `Storage Service`_ (SS).
-They require that you already have an Archivematica instance deployed somewhere to test against (see `Installing Archivematica`_.)
+They require that you already have an Archivematica instance deployed somewhere that you can test against (see `Installing Archivematica`_.)
 The tests must be supplied with configuration details, including crucially the URLs of the AM and SS instances as well as valid usernames and passwords for authenticating to those instances.
 The AM instance being tested may be running locally on the same machine or remotely on an external server.
 Note that running all of the AMAUAT tests to completion will likely take more than one hour and will result in several transfers, SIPs, and AIPs being created in the AM instance that is being tested.

-The tests use Selenium_ to launch a browser in order to interact with Archivematica's web interfaces.
-Therefore, you may need to install a web browser (Chrome or Firefox) and the appropriate Selenium drivers; see the `Browsers, drivers and displays`_ section for details.
+The tests use the `Selenium WebDriver`_ to launch a web browser in order to interact with Archivematica's web interfaces.
+Therefore, you may need to install a web browser (Chrome or Firefox) and the appropriate Selenium drivers;
+see the `Browsers, drivers and displays`_ section for details.

 Installation